DESIGNING FOR THE PLANT FLOOR WORKERS

 Reflection

 Launching new solutions in a large organization with established practices and limited infrastructure is challenging.
-Even more when you are battling age-old practices and belief systems held by the teams you are working with or competing against.
+Even more so when you are battling age-old practices and belief systems held by the teams you work or compete with.
 It requires conducting mutually beneficial negotiations with other teams, a thorough understanding of the underlying technologies and infrastructures, constant pivots, the ability to handle multiple changes to the intended design, etc.

 This project also presented me an opportunity to officially lead a team of designers, and be an effective leader of the vision, delegator of the tasks, and a guide to the team when needed.